pete-the-programmer/pete-the-programmer.github.io/index.md

 # Pete the Programmer

-Welcome to a site that illuminates some of the lessons that Pete has learned along his programming journey.
+Welcome fellow traveller on your programming journey!

 ## Topics

 [The road to TDD](/road-to-tdd/)

 ---